Looking for a charming destination in Europe that doesn’t break the bank? Look no further than Prague.

 Our tour guide Ivan was great.
 I recommend it if you are interested in learning a little history and if you want a cool photo like this that will probably hinder your chances at getting a job with the U.S. Government.

-After the tour, which ended right around lunch time, we devoured a delicious burrito at Burrito Loco, a Chipotle-esque Fresh Mex hole-in-the-wall.
+After the tour, we devoured a delicious burrito at Burrito Loco, a Chipotle-esque Fresh Mex hole-in-the-wall.

 A delightful establishment right next to Burrito Loco caught our eye as we were having lunch.
 The ground floor, Food Story, had delicious-looking food available.
 Downstairs, there was a lovely underground bar/tasting room called Pipá Beer Story.
 We sat here for a little while and tasted some Czech brews.